UVMCS120F2020/GitHub-with-CLion/README.md

 # CLion colors
 CLion colors the text of the file names according to their git status:
-* Black means the local file matches the one in the repository.
+* Black (in light mode, white in dark mode) means the local file matches the one in the repository.
-* Red means the file exists locally but is not in the repository.
+* Red means the file exists locally but is not tracked by Git.
 * Green means the file is new and is ready to be pushed to the repository.
 * Blue means the local file is different from the version in the repository (i.e. you made changes to the file that can be committed and pushed to the repository).
+* Yellow means the file is in .gitignore.